Sepmeyer Award – Excellence in Credentials Evaluation Research

 Nomination Procedures

 Nominations and self-nominations are both encouraged.
-Submissions should include the following:- Full name and contact information for the nominator and/or nominee(s).
+Submissions should include the following:

 - Copy of the presentation proposal, newsletter article, or self-published resource.
 Please specify the date and platform of publication, if applicable.
 Supporting materials, such as video clips and speaker notes for conference presentations may also be submitted but are not required.
 The resource must be in English or a bilingual format that includes English.